-Each publishing request locks the node (if it exists) where content is to be published and its parent node.
 In case two users publish to the same (sub)tree, the locking mechanism will wait with a predefined amount of time and will try to obtain a lock for the operation.
 If the operation receives the lock, it can proceed with content (un)publishing.
 If not, publishing is considered unsuccessful and the respective status code is returned to the sender.

 Magnolia supports two methods of publishing content:

 Non-recursive, which publishes only the selected node and its properties.

 Recursive, which publishes the selected node, its properties and its children.

 Transactional publishing provides a way to publish content-managed transactions.
 Content will be: